 By Shannon Elward, Indiana Commission for Higher Education

 Maybe you’ve heard about the Free Application for Federal Student Aid (FAFSA).
 It’s the form high school seniors and college students fill out to apply for financial aid for college.
-The FAFSA opens up federal, state and institutional funding, so you’ll need to file it to receive most kinds of financial aid – from grants and scholarships to work-study and loans.
+Filing the FAFSA opens you up for federal, state and institutional funding, so you’ll need to file it to receive most kinds of financial aid – from grants and scholarships to work-study and loans.

-While the FAFSA can seem scary – especially for first time filers – it’s an important step in the college-going process.
+While the financial aid process can seem scary – especially for first time filers – it’s an important step in the college-going process.
 Be sure to avoid these 5 common mistakes.

 Not sure you’ll attend college next year?
 Still fill it out.
-Filing the FAFSA doesn’t commit you to anything.
+Filing doesn’t commit you to anything.
 But, plans change, and it’s better to be prepared.